Gara0066/mtm6302-capstone-gara0066/README.md

 2. I was unable to change direction of progress to place them side by side in a vertical position.
 3. Unable to change the color of progress bar.
 4. I will verify if the progress bar option is covenient for this prototype, otherwise I will try to change the display with Javascript.

+Final Thoughts

+It was a fun but definetely challenging and stressful project.
+One of the biggest challenges I faced was trying to figure out what functions or processes to use in JavaScript.
+It was difficult to identify the exact steps required to achieve certain outcomes.To get inspiration and guidance, I watched a ton of YouTube videos that demonstrated similar projects.
+Additionally, I had to seek help from my professor on multiple occasions.
+Another challenge was making the Pokedex design responsive.
+I had to make sure that the layout looked great on both desktop and mobile devices.
+This required a lot of trial and error to ensure that the design elements would adapt well to various screen sizes.
+Some elements were off when changing the screen size, and it took some time to identify what tag to target and what value I needed to add, change or remove.
+Overall, I feel really proud of the end result.
+The Pokedex turned out to be a great application that is both functional and visually appealing.